chrislauyc/chrislauyc/README.md

 ### About Me
-⚡ I love web development, math, and computer science
+⚡ I love math and computer science

 🌱 My current focus is in frontend web development